-- Applied Learning with a Focus on STEAM (Science, Technology, Engineering, Arts, and Math) Education, - Birth to Age Eight Language and Literacy Development, - Blended & Personalized Learning, and - Teacher and Leader Development for High-Need Schools.
+- Applied Learning with a Focus on STEAM (Science, Technology, Engineering, Arts, and Math) Education; - Birth to Age Eight Language & Literacy Development; - Blended & Personalized Learning; and - Teacher & Leader Development for High-Need Schools.

-ABOUT INNOVATION FUND SCALING GRANTS
+ABOUT INNOVATION FUND IMPLEMENTATION GRANTS

-Scaling grants provide eligible organizations between \$200,000 and \$700,000 over 2.5 years to scale innovative programs that meet the following criteria:
+Implementation grants provide eligible organizations between \$200,000 and \$700,000 over 2.5 years to pilot innovative programs that meet the following criteria:

-- Have a proven track record of successfully targeting the root cause of a challenging and complex problem by utilizing breakthrough, rarely-before-seen approaches to education; - Disrupt existing structures and systems; - Have the potential to permanently transform education; - Can be objectively evaluated using a comparison group of students, teachers or leaders; and - Are strongly aligned with one of the Innovation Fund priority areas.
+- Target the root cause of a challenging and complex problem by utilizing breakthrough, never-before-seen approaches to education; - Disrupt existing structures and systems; - Have the potential to permanently transform education; - Can be objectively evaluated using a comparison group of students, teachers, or leaders; and - Are strongly aligned with one of the Innovation Fund priority areas.

-In addition to the above criteria, GOSA seeks to fund grant programs that are a Level 3 of 4 Innovation, as detailed in the chart below.
+In addition to the above criteria, GOSA seeks to fund grant programs that are a Level 3 or 4 Innovation, as detailed in the chart below.
 To see examples of Level 4 Innovations visit XQ: The Super School Project.